totalspectrum/spin2cpp/doc/basic.md

 ```
   current_freq = clkfreq
 ```
-Propeller built in function which returns the current clock frequency.
+Propeller built in variable which gives the current clock frequency.

 ### CLKSET